Podcast: Play in new window | Download

 “We know it’s not built sufficiently to support some of the challenges that are in the digital space,” he said.
 For example, the rapid increase of ecommerce and the rise of digital payment methods have caused a significant rise in chargebacks that the current system is ill-equipped to handle.
 And since the process is long, there are a lot of operational expenses for merchants and issuers.

 Also important is that consumers are prone to dispute a purchase they actually made due to confusion stemming from incomplete or misleading data on their card statement.

 Improving chargebacks improves the customer experience (and the experience for everyone)

-A crucial impact of dispute management is how it impacts customer loyalty, said Sloane.
-He mentioned a survey conducted by Zendesk, whichrevealed that 69% of customers who had a dispute actually had a positive attitude about that company, as long as the dispute was resolved quickly.
+A crucial impact of dispute management, and the dispute process, is how it impacts customer loyalty, said Sloane.
+He mentioned a survey conducted by Zendesk, which revealed that 69% of customers who had a dispute actually had a positive attitude about that company, as long as the dispute was resolved quickly.
 Conversely, 65% of customers who indicated they had a negative experience with the company blamed that negative experience on a slow resolution to the dispute.